Thiers, Puy-de-Dôme: Entertainment

 Le Métro is a concert hall dedicated to contemporary music.
 The Moulin bleu is a cabaret.
 The three-screen Monaco Cinema has a varied program, and the local cinema club presents a film every month.
 Thiers was featured in François Truffaut's 1976 film, Small Change.
 It is the birthplace of journalist Claire Chazal and actor Zinedine Soualem.

 Festivals

 The annual Pamparina music festival has been held on the town streets during the first weekend in July since 1997.
 The international festival attracted over 45,000 people in 2016 and 2017.
 Each spring since 1991, the Coutellia knife festival has more than 100 exhibitors from around the world.
 The festival features demonstrations and friendly competition.
 A Christmas market has been held at three locations in the town center each December since 2012.

 Leisure and sports

 Thiers has three stadiums: the Antonin Chastel stadium in the lower town; the Gravels stadium in the upper town, and a stadium in the leisure centre of Iloa.
 The 70 ha centre, Auvergne's largest, is part of the Natura 2000 network and the Livradois-Forez Regional Natural Park.

 Sister cities

-Thiers has been a sister city of Bridgnorth, England since 1978 and Schrobenhausen, Germany since 1986.
+Thiers has been a twin town of Bridgnorth, England since 1978 and Schrobenhausen, Germany since 1986.